'Olafur Eliasson. In real life' exhibition at the Guggenheim Museum

 In 1999, the artist, who is very aware of climate change, captured 30 Icelandic glaciers in a series of photographs he repeated twenty years later, illustrating the impact of climate change on them.

-Outside the museum, an over 11-metre-tall waterfall made with scaffolding and a series of pumps, draws the viewer's attention to this piece of nature built in an urban environment.
-The waterfall pours its waters into the pond behind, reproducing the same sounds and the appearance of a waterfall in the middle of nature.
+Outside the museum, an over 11-metre-tall waterfall made with scaffolding and a series of pumps, drew the viewer's attention to this piece of nature built in an urban environment.
+The waterfall cascaded into the pond behind it, reproducing the same sounds and the appearance of a waterfall in the middle of nature.